demetris/omni-contact-form/README.md

 Usage
 --------------------------------------------------------------------------------

-Insert the shortcode `[omni-contact-form]` into a page or post to display the form.
-This generates the default form: two fields (email address and message) and a submit button.
+Add the shortcode `[omni-contact-form]` to a page or post to display the form.
+This shortcode generates the default form: two fields (email address and message) and a submit button.

 To customize the form’s appearance and behaviour, you can use a number of shortcode attributes (see tables below).